An Overview of US Export Control and Economic Sanctions Laws

 The Export Administration Regulations

 Products, software, and technology that have a primarily commercial use fall under the EAR.
-The EAR include restrictions on direct exports from the United States; reexports of US-controlled products, software, and technology from one country outside of the United States to another; and the disclosure of US-controlled technology to a foreign person, whether in the United States or abroad.
-These restrictions include the export, reexport, or transfer of US-controlled products, software, and technology, as well as the reexport or transfer of certain items produced outside of the United States that are either based on certain US-controlled technology or that incorporate a certain amount of US origin parts and components.
+The EAR include restrictions on direct exports from the United States; reexports of US-controlled products, software, and technology from one country outside of the United States to another; transfers of US-controlled products from one foreign person to another within the same country; and the disclosure of US-controlled technology to a foreign person, whether in the United States or abroad.
+These restrictions include the export, reexport, or transfer of US-controlled products, software, and technology, as well as the reexport or transfer of certain items produced outside of the United States that are either based on certain US-controlled technology, incorporating or manufacturing or designed using certain U.S.-controlled software or technology, or that incorporate a certain amount of US-origin parts and components.
 The restrictions imposed by the EAR generally fall into one of three categories: item-based controls, end-user-based controls, and end-use-based controls.

 A key feature of the EAR is the Commerce Control List (CCL), a list of products, software, and technologies that are controlled based on their technical parameters.
-Classification of products, software, or technologies on the CCL generally also provides guidance on the countries to which the export or reexport is controlled and the circumstances under which the products, software, or technologies may be exported or reexported.
-Thus, consulting the CCL and identifying the applicable Export Control Classification Number (ECCN) is the first and most important step in determining whether a license is required under the EAR.
+Classification of products, software, or technologies on the CCL generally also provides guidance on the countries to which the export, reexport, or transfer is controlled and the circumstances under which the products, software, or technologies may be exported, reexported, or transferred.
+Thus, consulting the CCL and identifying the applicable Export Control Classification Number (ECCN) is the first and an important step in determining whether a license is required under the EAR.
 Products, software, and technologies that are subject to the EAR, but not included in a specific ECCN, are classified as EAR99.
 EAR99 items are still subject to US export controls.

 As noted above, the EAR also provide parameters for the export, reexport, or transfer of US-controlled technology.
 Under the EAR, the term “technology” is broadly defined to include “information necessary for the ‘development,’ ‘production,’ ‘use,’ operation, installation, maintenance, repair, overhaul, or refurbishing…of an item.”
 Technology includes “written or oral communications, blueprints, drawings, photographs, plans, diagrams, models, formulae, tables, engineering designs and specifications, computer-aided design files, manuals or documentation, electronic media or information revealed through visual inspection.”

-Whether a license is required for the export of products, software, and technologies is determined by the item’s classification in combination with the country that it is destined for.
+Whether a license is required for the export of products, software, and technologies is determined by the item’s classification in combination with the country that it is destined for the end user involved and the expected end use.
 Where products, software, and technologies are subject to a licensing requirement under the EAR, one of several license exceptions may be available, thus permitting, in some cases, an export, reexport, or transfer without the need to first obtain a license.
 A description of these license exceptions can be found in Part 740 of the EAR.

-In addition to the item-based controls described above, the EAR also includes end-user-based controls that prohibit, require a license for, or mandate additional due diligence regarding exports, reexports, and transfers of products, software, and technologies subject to the EAR, depending on the particular list that includes the individual or entity.
-The US government has determined that these individuals and entities may pose a risk to US national security or foreign policy goals or that the end user may divert such products, software, and technologies to a program supporting the development or proliferation of weapons of mass destruction.
+In addition to the item-based controls described above, the EAR also includes end-user-based controls that prohibit, impose a license requirement on, or mandate additional due diligence prior to exports, reexports, and transfers of products, software, and technologies subject to the EAR.
+The US government has determined that these individuals and entities may pose a risk to US national security or foreign policy goals or that the end user may divert such products, software, and technologies to a program, country, or end user who does so.
 The lists include the following:

-Entity List: The Entity List, maintained by BIS, identifies those persons whose activities BIS has determined pose a risk of diversion to weapons of mass destruction programs, including nuclear, chemical, and biological weapons, as well as missiles and their delivery systems.
+Entity List: The Entity List, maintained by BIS, identifies those persons whose activities BIS has determined pose a risk to US foreign policy goals.
 Placement on the Entity List means that a license is required from BIS before most, if not all, products, software, or technologies subject to EAR can be sent to a listed entity.
 Generally, BIS has a presumption of denial for such license applications.

 The Unverified List: BIS’s Unverified List (UVL) is a list of persons involved in prior transactions subject to the EAR for which BIS has not determined the legitimacy of that entity or the veracity of the entity’s intention to properly use US-origin products, software, or technologies.
-Being listed on the UVL neither prohibits a company from receiving US-origin products, software, or technologies, nor imposes a new license requirement, but rather raises a red flag with respect to transactions that include these entities.
-Companies are required to clear such red flags, through additional due diligence or other assurances, before proceeding with a transaction.
+Being listed on the UVL neither prohibits a company from receiving US-controlled products, software, or technologies, nor imposes a new license requirement, but rather raises a red flag with respect to transactions that include these entities.
+Companies are required to clear such red flags, through additional due diligence or and by obtaining additional written assurances, before proceeding with a transaction.
 If an exporter cannot clear up the red flags, it must apply to BIS for a license for the transaction before proceeding further.

 Additionally, other agencies maintain similar lists of restricted parties.
 These lists include: